gruntwork-io/docs/content/guides/upgrading-to-tf12-tg19/index.md

 The rough process should be:

 1. Upgrade the module to TF12 syntax following the steps [listed above](#upgrade-each-module-for-0-12-compatibility).
-1. Push the changes to a branch for testing.
 1. Update the live config for a pre-prod environment that deploys the module.
-1. Update the `ref` tag to the module in the live config to point to the branch cut in step 2.
 1. Run `terragrunt plan` to verify the changes.
+Use `--terragrunt-source` so you can point to the updated module (see the docs on [working locally](https://github.com/gruntwork-io/terragrunt#working-locally)).
 Carefully review to make sure there are no disruptive changes.
 If you had been keeping the modules up to date with Gruntwork releases, there should be minimal to 0 changes to the underlying resources.
 1. Once you are satisfied with the changes, run `terragrunt apply` to deploy the changes.
 1. Run smoke tests on your infrastructure to verify that the changes applied cleanly.
 1. Once you are satisfied with the deployment, open a PR, review, merge the changes, and issue a new release for the